MoogMt/PHYSIX_Utils/QE/README.md

 ===Weird Compilation Stuff===

 - ALWAYS use the method "more is better" when loading modules.
 The more modules you load, the best chance you have to see the compilation suceed.

 - If trouble when installing simple pw: make veryclean
 ./configure --with-scalpack="intel"

+- On MeSU, it is necessary to add an intel lib for PLUMED or compilation will crash

+- On Ada:
+  -> Always use the --with-scalapack="intel" option for ./configure or compilation will crash -> Add latest gcc compiler module for PLUMED or compilation will crash

 Sometimes helps, as it uses scalapack from intel not mkl which tends to makes the compilation go banana